 Did you know that native grasslands are the least conserved and most altered landscapes on earth?
 Once home to legions of bison, prairie dogs, elk and grassland birds, the vast prairie to which early settlers flocked has been dramatically altered over the past 150 years.
-Spanning the prairies of Kansas, Oklahoma and Texas, less than one-third of this majestic landscape remains today.

 - Work with oil and gas energy industry leaders to minimize impacts by developing new siting tools and improve reclamation practices.

 - Collaborate with policy makers, agency staff and landowner groups to reduce destruction of native grasslands.